aws-solutions-library-samples/guidance-for-building-an-event-driven-sportsbook-on-aws/README.md

     python3 -m pip install -r requirements.txt
     ```

-6. Open the `samconfig.toml` file and set the AWS reqion to host the application.
-    - `region`
-        - _**Description:**_ The AWS region where the application will be deployed.
-        - _**Default:**_ `eu-west-2`

-7. Build and deploy the microservices.
+6. Build and deploy the microservices.
     ```bash
     sam build
-    sam deploy --config-file samconfig.toml
+    sam deploy --guided --capabilities CAPABILITY_AUTO_EXPAND CAPABILITY_IAM
     ```

+7. Provide a value for the `Stack Name` and `AWS Region` when you are prompted by the guided deployment process.
+    - `Stack Name`
+        - _**Description:**_ The name of the Cloudformation application stack.
+        - _**Example:**_ `sportsbook`
+    - `AWS Region`
+        - _**Description:**_ The AWS region where the application will be deployed.
+        - _**Example:**_ `eu-west-2`

+8. Accept the default values for the following parameters.
+    - `EventBusName`
+    - `AccessLogsBucket`
+    - `CognitoAdvancedSecurity`
+    - `GeoRestrictiontype`
+    - `GeoRestrictionLocation`
+    - `DomainName`
+    - `CertificateArn`

-8. Install web application npm dependencies.
+9. Install the web application npm dependencies.
     ```
     npm install
     ```

-9. Update the web application configuration, then build and deploy the web application.
+10. Update the web application configuration, then build and deploy the web application.
     ```bash
     npm run config
     npm run build
     npm run deploy
     ```

-    > [!TIP]
+    >[!TIP]
-    > In order, these commands:
+    >In order, these commands:
-    > 1. Generates a `.env.local` file with stack outputs from the infrastructure build
+    >1.
+Generates a `.env.local` file with stack outputs from the infrastructure build
-    > 2. Builds the frontend application
+    >2.
+Builds the frontend application
-    > 3. Copies the application build to the s3 bucket that CloudFront points at
+    >3.
+Copies the application build to the s3 bucket that CloudFront points at

 ## Deployment Validation

 * Using the AWS Management Console, open CloudFormation and verify that the sportsbook CloudFormation stack was successfully deployed.
-* Get the web application URL - WebUrl from the sportsbook CloudFormation stack outputs.
+* Get the web application URL - WebUrl from the CloudFormation stack outputs.

 ## Running the Guidance